PUBLICATION DESIGN FOR TRANSPORTATION SAFETY STRATEGIES

 A few sample slides from the publication:

-Visual communication design | Urban design for all ages and abilities | Agile management | Making the case for safety
+visual communication design | urban design for all ages & abilities | agile management

 Outcomes

 Designing Streets for Kids is available for free download or for hard-copy purchase through Island Press.
-It is now an award-winning publication with over 10,000 copies in circulation and use.
+It is an award-winning publication with over 15,000 copies in circulation and use.